OpenDataLiteracy/WSL-AMF/assessment/assessment-methods.md

 - Available elements in Socrata: License, Categories, Description, Data Provided By, Row Label, Keywords, Source Link, Contact Email(Should not be assessed- this is only to replace the default email, I think), Period of Time, Posting Frequency, Originator, Metadata Language

-- Core Elements outside the automatic or required ones in Socrata: Description, Category, Provided By, License
+- Core Elements outside the automatic or required ones in Socrata: Description, Category, Provided By, Posting Frequency, License

 ### Dataset Level Assessment